Q: What is the difference between the February 20 and May 20 application deadlines?

 Q: What is the programming boot camp?

 A: The boot camp condenses programming I, programming II, and data structures into a 12-week summer session.
 The boot camp consists of 3 courses, each worth 3 credits.
 The classes are held from 3:30-5:30pm, Monday through Thursday.
-For more information about the boot camp, visit our website.
+Visit the Programming Boot Camp page for more information.

 Q: Do I need to take the boot camp?